ChrisQGeorge/Monarch-Backfill-Balance-History-From-Transactions/README.md

 8. Format the dates to the format "yyyy-mm-dd" and save
 9. Go to the account in Monarch, hit the edit button, click "Upload Balance History" and select the generated file
 10. You're done!

+Note: You may find that the balances go into the negative or otherwise being incorrect.
+This is most likely caused by duplicate transactions or incorrect transactions.
+To fix this, you will need to clean your transaction history, and you can use the balances as an indicator of where to look.
+Remember that this will start at the newest transaction and work backward, so if you have a bad balance at a given date, look for transactions after that date.